Brushes List for Oil or Acrylic Painting

 The bristles are very soft and this brush must be cleaned well between painting sessions.

 They cost from about 50 cents for a small brush and the more expensive brushes will give you a finer line if needed.

 The small fan brush is used for painting grass as well as falling water, ferns and some other foliage.

 The prices vary and an expensive brush will wear our just as quick as an inexpensive one.
-I like a small fan brush as it can do any job but might take more brush strokes than a larger one.
+I like a medium sized fan brush because it can do any job but might take more brush strokes than a larger one.

 The painting knife